John Albert Taylor: Execution

 For his last meal Taylor ordered a large Ambassador pizza with thin crust, onions, mushrooms, hot peppers, sausage, pepperoni, ham and extra cheese.
 He also asked for a Coke.
 When Taylor ordered a last meal of pizzas "with everything," some law enforcement veterans recalled that the same request was made by Barton Kay Kirkham, the last man to be hanged in Utah.
 Like Taylor, Kirkham had selected his method of execution with the goal of inconveniencing the state.
 On January 25, 1996, Taylor spent his final evening sharing his pizza with his uncle Gordon Lee while joined by former attorney Ed Brass and Catholic priest Reyes Rodriguez, who administered the Last Rites.
-Taylor, whose stomach had been doing "flip-flops" earlier in the day, requested antacid medication and declined deputy warden Wally Schulsen's offer for more pizza, soda, and coffee.
+Taylor, whose stomach had been doing "flip-flops" earlier in the day, requested antacid medication and declined deputy warden Wally Schulsen's offer of more pizza, soda, and coffee.
 He gave his glasses to warden Hank Galetka and said, "There is no need for them."
 Taylor refused an offer to be sedated before his execution, but was allowed his first cigarette in six years.

 Five police officers, who volunteered to carry out the execution, were each paid $300.
 The shooters used identical Winchester Model 94 rifles.
 One prison official selected each rifle at random from a table and handed them to another prison official sitting in a small room, out of sight.
 The second prison official would then load the rifle, and return it to the table.
 Four of the rifles were loaded with live ammunition.
 One chosen at random was loaded with a wax bullet so that none of the officers would be certain that they fired a deadly shot.
 The non-lethal cartridge was tested to ensure that the report and recoil were difficult to distinguish from those of a real cartridge.